 There’s nothing like visiting a cemetery to give you a little perspective, to remind you that every day aboveground is a good day.

 “Once upon a time, we knew that cemeteries were meant for the living as much as for the dead.
 In 199 Cemeteries to See Before You Die, Loren Rhoads does much to restore the cemetery to its proper place as a location worthy of a pilgrimage.
 From the colorful wooden graves of Romania’s Merry Cemetery to the creative granite headstones in Vermont’s Hope Cemetery, 199 Cemeteries is filled with beautiful examples of posthumous humor, astonishing artistry, and natural settings that rival the world’s best parks.
-A much-needed book for the curious explorer and budding taphophile (cemetery-lover) alike.” — Dylan Thuras, Co-Founder, Atlas Obscura
+A much-needed book for the curious explorer and budding taphophile (cemetery-lover) alike.” — Dylan Thuras, co-founder of Atlas Obscura

 “Loren’s obvious affection for cemeteries is evident throughout 199 Cemeteries to See Before You Die.
 Her personal appreciation gives life to places most people would consider only to be about death.
-A must-have book for the budding cemetery traveler and the serious taphophile.” — Lenore, editor of Gothic Beauty
+A must-have book for the budding cemetery traveler and the serious taphophile.” — Lenore of Gothic Beauty